Himanshu-Laddhad/telecom-churn-eda/README.md

 ## Highlights

-- **42.4% churn rate** among International Plan subscribers vs. only 11.5% without — the single strongest churn'signal
+- **42.4% churn rate** among International Plan subscribers vs. only 11.5% without — the single strongest churn signal
 - Identified that the three area codes in the dataset are randomly distributed across all 51 states, flagging the geographic features as unreliable for modelling
-- `CustServCalls` emerges as the strongest numeric predictor (r ≈ 0.21) — customers whn�Ї�(��(m��sh
+- `CustServCalls` emerges as the strongest numeric predictor (r ≈ 0.21) — customers who contact support ≥4 times churn at 3× the baseline rate
 - Detected upper-end outliers in `IntlCalls` via box plot visualisation

 ## Project Structure